j-farkas/beep-boop/readme.md

 ## Description

-_Checks if numbers in a given array have specific digits, if so provides different output_
+_Checks if numbers in a given array have specific digits, if so provides different output. also allows the user to play blackjack_

 ## Setup/Installation Requirements

 * _Clone from Repository_
 * _Run in browser_
 * _Enter a number_
+* _Or hit deal if you want to play blackjack_

 ## Known Bugs